michael2012z/BitBible/markdown/KJV/files/Isa.md

 10. The bricks are fallen down, but we will build with hewn stones: the sycomores are cut down, but we will change them into cedars.

-11. Therefore the Lord shall set up the adversaries of Rezin against him, and join his enemies together;join: Heb. mingle
+11. Therefore the Lord shall set up the adversaries of Rezin against him, and join his enemies together;

 12. The Syrians before, and the Philistines behind; and they shall devour Israel with open mouth.
-For all this his anger is not turned away, but his hand is stretched out still.open: Heb. whole
+For all this his anger is not turned away, but his hand is stretched out still.

 13. For the people turneth not unto him that smiteth them, neither do they seek the Lord of hosts.